algolia/autocomplete/packages/website/docs/createAutocomplete.md

 > `(updatedOptions: Partial<AutocompleteOptions<TItem>>) => void`

-Updates the Autocomplete experience with new options.
+Updates the Autocomplete instance with new options.

 ### `destroy`